zaari/karu/README.md

 Karu is a minimal ZSH prompt theme inspired by [Void].
 The following features are supported:

 * return code
-* directory name (hidable)
+* directory basename (hidable)
 * git branch name
 * git branch dirty/clean status
-* privilege symbol with some permissions awareness
+* privilege symbol with some directory permissions awareness
 * customizable colors

 Word *karu* comes from Finnish language and means "barren" or "ascetic".